ash0080/gun.doc.cn/Graph-Guide.md

  - How about multiplayer VR experiences, or [React apps](https://github.com/PsychoLlama/connect-four) like [online games](https://github.com/PsychoLlama/Trace)?
 Or [realtime GPS tracking](https://youtu.be/7ALHtbC9aOM) for autonomous drones that deliver burritos or Uber/Lyft like apps.

- - Maybe you just want to create a social networking app, [getting started with a basic server](https://github.com/gundb/gun-starter-app) and using Angular or Webcomponents/Polymer instead.
+ - Maybe you just want to create a social networking app, using React/Vue or Webcomponents/Polymer instead.
 Better learn about P2P logins, security, and authentication with our [1 minute video explainers crash course on encryption](https://gun.eco/explainers/data/security.html)!

 Whatever it is ([except for banking](CAP-Theorem)), we hope you are **excited and tackle it with gun**!
 Make sure you join the [chat room](https://gitter.im/amark/gun) (everybody is nice and helpful there) and ask questions or complain about bugs/problems.
 Or if you think your company might be interested in using gun, we have some great [partnership plans](https://www.patreon.com/gunDB) (as well as some donation options, if you want to personally contribute some yummy meals to our tummy)!